Redesigning Multi-Scale Neural Network for Crowd Counting: Method

 \subsection{Hierarchical mixture of density experts}

-The original MoE uses a gating net $\mathcal G$ to distribute weights $G_1$,...,$G_K$ for the combination of multiple experts $E_1$,...,$E_K$.
+The original MoE uses a gating net $\mathcal G$ to distribute weights $G_1$,...,$G_K$ for the combination of multiple experts $E_1$,...,$E_K$, as illustrated in Fig.~\ref{fig:contrihmode}a.
 The output $E_\text{out}$ is given by $E_\text{out} = \sum_{k=1}^K G_k E_k$.
 In order to scale up over a number of experts, a hierarchical architecture is often exploited~\cite{shazeer2017arxiv,ng2014arxiv}.
-It features as an inverse tree structure: experts are partitioned into different groups and merged via weights from gating nets level-by-level from leaves to the root.
-Normally, each expert is assigned with one scalar weight and there is no overlap among groups at each level.
+It features as an inverse tree structure as illustrated in Fig.~\ref{fig:contrihmode}b: experts are partitioned into different groups and merged via weights from gating nets level-by-level from leaves to the root.
+Normally, each expert is assigned with one scalar weight and there is no overlap among groups at each level. \miaojing{In traditional MoE, the gating net generates either soft scalar weights to combine multiple experts or groups of experts (Fig.~\ref{fig:contrihmode}a); or sparse scalar weights to switch the route to certain experts or groups of experts~(Fig.~\ref{fig:contrihmode}b).}

-Intuitively, this MoE can be used to fuse the multi-scale density outputs in a DNN for crowd counting.
+Intuitively, the MoE can be used to fuse the multi-scale density outputs in a DNN for crowd counting.
 But it faces two issues: 1) the performance of each density expert varies by pixels on the crowd density estimation; 2) the fusion of density experts may lead to the dominance of certain experts and the suppression of other experts (this phenomenon can be reduced to a certain extent in a hierarchical MoE but still exists within each group).
-To cope with them, we introduce a new hierarchical mixture of density experts (HMoDE) with two highlights: the pixel-wise soft gating net and the expert competition and collaboration scheme.
+To cope with them, we introduce a new hierarchical mixture of density experts (HMoDE) with two highlights: the pixel-wise soft gating net and the expert competition and collaboration scheme (see Fig.~\ref{fig:contrihmode}c).
 We will specify them later.
 Below we present the basic structure of our HMoDE.

 Given $K$ experts $E_1$,...,$E_K$, we propose a two-level hierarchical MoE.
 In the first level, we form any $N$ ($N<K$) experts into one group.
 Different experts are upsampled to match the resolution of the largest one (\ie $E_1$).
-Within each group, experts are fused with weights generated by the pixel-wise soft gating net $\mathcal G^1$, see MoDE-1 (green) in Fig.~\ref{fig:overview}.
-Unlike the conventional hierarchical MoE, we allow group overlap such that the same expert can occur in different groups.
+Within each group, experts are fused with weights generated by the pixel-wise soft gating net $\mathcal G^1$, see Fig.~\ref{fig:overview}: HMoDE Module.
+Unlike the conventional hierarchical MoE, we allow group overlap such that the same expert can occur in different groups~\textcolor{blue}.
 The total number of groups is the combinatorial number $M =\binom{K}{N}$.
 Outputs of these groups are combined via another gating net $\mathcal G^2$ in the second level to produce the final output $E_\text{out}$,